tybottorff/bottorffdocs/notes/literature_notes.md

  - *PD-L1* mRNA levels associated with CD8 T cell infiltration and better prognosis
 # BMI, irAE, and gene expression signatures associate with resistance to immune-checkpoint inhibition and outcomes in renal cell carcinoma
  - irAEs associated with clinical benefit
+# Broad induction of immunoregulatory mechanisms after a short course of anti-IL-7Rα antibodies in NOD mice
+ - LAG-3, Tim-3, PD-1 increased on peripheral blood CD4s and CD8s from anti-IL-7Rα treated NOD mice, accordingly these cells had reduced cytokine production
+ - also see more Tregs in circulating CD4 compartment with anti-IL-7Rα treatment
+ - delayed T1D disease kinetics with anti-IL-7Rα treatment
+ - IL-7 may provide early activating signals for T cells, so reduced IL-7 signaling promotes IR expression
 # Broad TCR repertoire and diverse structural solutions for recognition of an immunodominant CD8<sup>+</sup> T cell epitope
  - many distinct TCRs recognizing HLA-A2-M1 (pMHC) here, solution to specifically recognizing a relatively featureless peptide antigen
 # Cancer immunotherapy based on mutation-speciifc CD4<sup>+</sup> T cells in a patient with epithelial cancer